Pininfarina: Vehicles

 Pininfarina designs, manufactures, assembles, and tests prototypes and production vehicles under contract for other automakers.

 Past production

 As of 10 December 2011, Pininfarina announced it would end all mass automotive production with the sale of its 40% stake in the Uddevalla, Sweden plant to Volvo in 2013.
 In the past, Pininfarina produced cars and car bodies under contract from other automakers.
 This production includes Pininfarina-designed cars and vehicles designed by others.

-A sortable list of complete cars or car bodies manufactured in one of the five Pininfarina factories:

 Notable car designs

-Pre World War II
+Pre-World War II

-Before the war Pininfarina built car bodies mostly for individual customers, many of the bodies were "one offs" and not mass-produced.
+Before the war Pininfarina built car bodies primarily for individual customers, many of the bodies were "one offs" and not mass-produced.